Spa Talk 11

 Je lui ai demandé si elle avait fait tous les préparatifs nécessaires pour son retour de l'hôpital.
 Elle a dit qu'elle n'aurait pas besoin de béquilles, qu'elle avait une canne et qu'on lui fournirait un déambulateur à l'hôpital.

-« Et pourquoi pas un siège de toilette amovible, un accessoire indispensable. » Il se placerait sur le siège des toilettes et en rehausserait la hauteur de plusieurs centimètres, ce qui serait un grand soulagement lorsqu'il serait difficile de se baisser pour s'accroupir sur la cuvette.
-Elle a ajouté qu'elle y avait pensé et qu'elle allait en acheter un dans un magasin de matériel médical.
+« Et pourquoi pas un siège de toilette amovible, un accessoire indispensable. » Il se placerait sur le siège des toilettes et le réhausserait de plusieurs centimètres, ce qui serait un grand soulagement lorsqu'il est difficile de se baisser pour s'accroupir sur la cuvette. » Elle a ajouté qu'elle y avait pensé et qu'elle allait en acheter un dans un magasin de matériel médical.
 Je savais que je possédais un rehausseur de siège adapté, acheté en 2023 lorsque Barbara, ma compagne, en a eu besoin pour son opération de la hanche.
 Après sa guérison remarquablement rapide, le siège de toilette a été rangé, en espérant qu'il ne soit plus jamais nécessaire.
 Mais qui sait, Barbara et moi avons toutes les deux subi une opération de la hanche gauche.
 Mais il restait encore l'autre jambe, et les deux genoux.
 On ne sait jamais.
 L’arthrose est fréquente chez les personnes âgées, et j’avais entendu plusieurs personnes au spa du YMCA qui avaient subi des arthroplasties multiples.

 unit 1